-No Member may sell, transfer or otherwise dispose of any Membership Interest held by such Member without obtaining the prior written consent of the Manager.
-In addition, the Company shall have the option to repurchase all of a Member's Membership Interests at any time after the occurrence of any of the following events: (i) death of an Investor Member; (ii) the transfer of any Investor Member's Membership Interests in violation of the Operating Agreement; (iii) the Membership Interests held by an Investor Member shall be attached, levied upon or executed against in connection with the enforcement of any lien or encumbrance or otherwise be transferred by operation of law (other than the laws of descent, distribution or inheritance); (iv) an order for relief against a Member shall be entered in an involuntary case under the Federal Bankruptcy Code, or a Member shall be adjudicated a bankrupt or insolvent, or an order shall be entered appointing a receiver or trustee for such Member's property or approving a petition seeking reorganization or other similar relief under the bankruptcy or other similar laws of the United States or any state or any other competent jurisdiction, or a Member shall file a petition, answer or other document seeking or consenting to any of the foregoing or otherwise seeking to take advantage of any debtor's act, or a Member shall make a general assignment for the benefit of his, her or its creditors; or (v) an order of a court of competent jurisdiction ordering the transfer of any Membership Interests of a Member to any third party including, but not limited to, a Member's spouse pursuant to a divorce decree or property settlement.
+No Member may sell, transfer or otherwise dispose of any Membership Interest held by such Member without obtaining the prior written consent of the Manager provided such transfer is made in accordance with the provisions of the Operating Agreement.
+In addition, in connection with "permitted transfers" as defined in the Operating Agreement, in order to lessen the administrative burden, the Manager has elected not to effectuate such "permitted transfers" during the last three (3) months of any given calendar year.
+As such, any family planning or other transfer requests to permitted transferees, as defined in the Operating Agreement, should be earlier in the year.
+In addition, the Company shall have the option to repurchase all of a Member's Membership Interests at any time after the occurrence of any of the following events: (i) death of an Investor Member: (ii) the transfer of any Investor Member's Membership Interests in violation of the Operating Agreement; (iii) the Membership Interests held by an Investor Member shall be attached, levied upon or executed against in connection with the enforcement of any lien or encumbrance or otherwise be transferred by operation of law (other than the laws of descent, distribution or inheritance); (iv) an order for relief against a Member shall be entered in an involuntary case under the Federal Bankruptcy Code, or a Member shall be adjudicated a bankrupt or insolvent, or an order shall be entered appointing a receiver or trustee for such Member's property or approving a petition seeking reorganization or other similar relief under the bankruptcy or other similar laws of the United States or any state or any other competent jurisdiction, or a Member shall file a petition, answer or other document seeking or consenting to any of the foregoing or otherwise seeking to take advantage of any debtor's act, or a Member shall make a general assignment for the benefit of his, her or its creditors; or (v) an order of a court of competent jurisdiction ordering the transfer of any Membership Interests of a Member to any third party including, but not limited to, a Member's spouse pursuant to a divorce decree or property settlement.
 The purchase price for a Member's Membership Interests upon exercise of such option by the Company will be the unreturned Capital Contribution of the Member plus any accrued but unpaid Operating Preferred Return due to the Member.